kaltura/developer-platform-docs/player-portal/ios/offline-assets-ios.md

 ---
 layout: page
-title: Offline assets iOS
+title: Offline Assets for iOS
 weight: 110
 ---

-# Offline Assets

 PlayKit supports download and playback of assets.